tcpkump/garrettleber.com/site/content/blogs/hugo-static-site.md

 description: "My experience building a static site with Hugo and github actions"
 ---

 I've toyed with many ways of creating static websites over the years.
 I've done bare HTML/CSS with no frameworks, I've used bootstrap, I've used Jekyll, and I've used Hugo.
 One thing that has been consistent is my hosting via S3 and Cloudfront (among other pieces).
-However, this post will remain focused on what I consider the front end of the site, and not the hosting (we're saving that for another post).
 Out of all of the static sites I've developed, Hugo has been my favorite.
 It's fast, easy to use, and has a large community.
 For the theme, I chose [Hugo-Profile](https://github.com/gurusabarish/hugo-profile) because it allows me to have a clean homepage with a resume (both in HTML and PDF format) and a blog.
 I also like the fact that it's a single page application, so it's fast and easy to navigate.

 ## My experience with Hugo